HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/cp-03/index.md

 ### Related Content

-The application owner is responsible for providing contingency training to application personnel.
+The application/system owner is responsible for the follow up and coordinate to ensure the assingned  personnel for the role are provided with the appropariate levele of contingency training.